SigBaldi/dotFilesAndConfigs/README.md

 # dotFilesAndConfigs
 Like gems hide in stone, `dotFiles` are hidden in your system but provide us with countless functionalities.
 Here are the ones I treasure.
+Includes different configs –nvim, yazi, zellij– and a workflow to manage them.

 ## Shell Config
-The [.zshrc](.zshrc) file provides similar functionalities to Oh My Zsh while using Starship and sources my aliases from a separate file.
+The [.zshrc](.zshrc) file provides similar functionalities to Oh My Zsh while using Starship, sources my aliases from a separate file.
+Any dotfile and config can be added/updated via the workflow commands aliased below.

 ## Aliases - Collection of useful aliases divided by category.
 The file [.zsh_aliases.zsh](.zsh_aliases.zsh) contains the following categories: